 Daniel Heady, a sea captain, and four generations of his family hold title to the island and build a house and whale processing station, which operates until the Civil War.
 They never actively hunted whales, but there were enough whale strandings to support a small processing station.

 1862 - Civil War Years

 North Carolina's coast was of great strategic important during the war.
 Swansboro was an important Confederate port, and a battery was built on Huggins Islands to protect Bogue Inlet and Swansboro.

 North Carolina's coast was of great strategic importance to the Confederacy.
 Its well-protected coastline offered a perfect refuge for privateers who attacked and seized many Union merchant vessels.
 Due to the success of this strategy in the early days of the war, maritime insurance companies in the North went into a panic, forcing the federalist government to mount a military expedition against Cape Hatteras.

 North Carolina's coastal counties and the state's coastal railroad system were vital to the feeding and re-supply of Robert E. Lee's army.

-February 1861 orders were issued for Captain Munn to withdraw his company from Huggins Island.
-The guns and ordinance were to be transported to Morehead City from which they could be sent to New Bern.
+Orders were issued for Captain Munn to withdraw his company from Huggins Island.
+The guns and ordnance were to be transported to Morehead City, from which they could be sent to New Bern.

-When union troops captured Roanoke Island in February of that year, confederate forces decided to consolidate all the various far-flung defenses of the North Carolina coast. probably garrisoned the battery in early January of 1862.
-When union troops captured Roanoke Island in February of that year, confederate forces decided to consolidate all the various far-flung defenses of the North Carolina coast.
+When Union troops captured Roanoke Island in February of that year, Confederate forces decided to consolidate all the various far-flung defenses of the North Carolina coast.
 Bogue Inlet and Bear Island mark for a brief time the boundary of the Union and Confederate forces.
-Pickets, or front line soldiers, are stationed on Bear Island to prevent a Union landing.
+Pickets, or frontline soldiers, are stationed on Bear Island to prevent a Union landing.